 - Six or more credits in upper-division CIVE 3xx or CIVE 4xx courses; generally the required undergraduate courses most related to the intended graduate program and/or used as prerequisites for the student's graduate classes.
 The number of upper-division credits required varies with the graduate program area.

 - Completion of courses listed as prerequisites for the courses listed above is also generally required.

-- Courses required of our undergraduates (including CIVE 401, 466 and 467) may not be used for graduate credit according to Department of Civil Engineering policy.
+- Courses required of our undergraduates (including CIVE 401, 466 and 467) may not be used for graduate credit according to Department of Civil and Environmental Engineering policy.